MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/dataset/includes/opendatasetitem-description.md

 ms.assetid: 256b0604-59cf-4787-a345-1daecbe85fe1
 ---

-Open dataset item for a given EntityReference.
+Open dataset item for a given Entityreference.
 It checks if there is a command with command button id `Mscrm.OpenRecordItem`.
-If there is, it executes the command, otherwise it just navigates to the associated form of the EntityReference.
+If there is, it executes the command, otherwise it just navigates to the associated form of the Entityreference.